Mobile application design. How to achieve the optimal result?

 - Purposefulness.
 You create a design for a specific user.
 Now the web has a lot of data about different categories of users, and many materials - research, reviews - are available for free.
-Studying this information will help you create an application that fully meets the needs of the target audience.
+Studying this information will help you create an application that fully meets the target audience's needs.

 - Affordance and symbolism.
 Affordance is a function.
 For simplicity, we again use the method with reference.
-So, the blue underlined text indicates that clicking on it will redirect the user to certain address.
-Such symbols should be used in such a way that the user does not reflect on what this or that interface element may mean.
+So, the blue underlined text indicates that clicking on it will redirect the user to a certain address.
+Such symbols should be used so that the user does not reflect on what this or that interface element may mean.
 Practicality and rationality are our all.

 - Learning.
 Ideally, the user should easily guess how to work with the program.
 Here come to the aid of familiar and familiar application design schemes.
 They should help a person get used to the program without problems.

 - Feedback and response time.
-During mobile development application response should give the user an idea of whether the task is completed or not.
+During mobile development application response, the user should know whether the task is completed or not.
 This can be a normal audio signal or something more complex - for example, a modal window.
 Make sure that the application's feedback conforms to the regulations set by the Nielsen Norman Group.

 Know your users

 The first step in creating a goal-oriented interface is to study your audience.
-The size of the display is not the only limitation during mobile application development, whether it's an Android app development or Iphone app development.
-Users also form the requirements for the interface and it is needed to take them into account.
+The display size is not the only limitation during mobile application development, whether it's an Android app development or an iPhone app development.
+Users also form the requirements for the interface and it is necessary to take them into account.

 - Personas: help to understand what will prompt the user to perform an action inside the application.
 These are formal, theoretical models of real users.

-- User Scenarios: provide modeling of various situations, helps to predict user actions.
-Due to this, it is possible to develop an interface that is optimal for simulated users and tasks that they want to perform.
+- User Scenarios: provide modeling of various situations, and helps to predict user actions.
+Due to this, it is possible to develop an optimal interface for simulated users and the tasks they want to perform.

 - Experience maps: all possible conditions for individual interaction are studied here.
-The diagram will help describe each step of the user, which will be executed with high probability at a certain stage of work with the application.
-Such a scheme will help to understand the emotions and circumstances that lead to the fulfilment of each action.
+The diagram will help describe each user step, which will be executed with high probability at a certain stage of work with the application.
+Such a scheme will help to understand the emotions and circumstances that lead to the fulfillment of each action.

 Before you make a prototype, the handwritten scheme will help you learn the most important part of the application - the content.
-Understanding the possible pattern of user interaction with content will help to give a more accurate estimate of the number of pages / screens required in the program.
+Understanding the possible pattern of user interaction with the content will help to give a more accurate estimate of the number of pages/screens required in the program.

-The next step is to create a schema for each page of the transition.
-And here it is already possible to continue the iteration, gradually shifting from paper schemes to digital prototyping.
+The next step is to create a schema for each transition page.
+And here, it is already possible to continue the iteration, gradually shifting from paper schemes to digital prototyping.